gholtzap/5g-core/README.md

 You likely use 5G networks every day with your phone.
 To make one, there are two parts: the Mobile Core (Software) and the Cell Towers (Hardware).
 This repo implements the software portion of a 5G network.

 Thus, in order to use this code, you must hook it up to a cell tower.
 If you don't feel like spending five figures on a radio, I recommend using [UERANSIM](https://github.com/aligungr/UERANSIM).
-It's what I used to develop this project.
+It's what I used while developing this project.

 Your cell phone talks to a cell tower, which talks to the mobile core.